broadinstitute/ml4h/notebooks/terra_featured_workspace/workspace_description.md

 ## Notebooks

 * **review_model_results_interactive**: Use this notebook to perform interactive quality control (QC) of a simulated ECG and MRI prediction model.
-* **review_one_sample_interactive**: Use this notebook to perform interactive quality control (QC) of of per-patient multi-modal data for clinical machine learning models.
+* **review_one_sample_interactive**: Use this notebook to perform interactive quality control (QC) of per-patient multi-modal data for clinical machine learning models.
 * **image_annotations_demo**: Use this notebook to annotate MRI images to create new input data for machine learning.

 ### Cloud Environment